Seize opportunities while they’re available

 Pay tuition and medical expenses.
 You may pay these expenses for a loved one without the payment being treated as a taxable gift, as long as the payment is made directly to the provider.

 Make gifts to charity.
-Donations to qualified charities aren’t subject to gift taxes and may provide an income tax deduction.
+Donations to qualified charities aren’t subject to gift tax.
+They may also be eligible for an income tax deduction, but this deduction may benefit fewer taxpayers than in the past.
 (See the “Charitable Giving” section for more information.)

 Trusts can provide significant tax savings while preserving some control over what happens to the transferred assets.
 Here are some trusts you may want to consider and the estate tax benefits they provide: